 Born in Milan in 1966, Gianluca Pacchioni discovered his life passion for art and metalsmithing when he moved to Paris in the nineties.
 There, he experimented and learnt the techniques of sculpting, forging and casting metals in a shared artists' studio at the Quai de la Gare.
 His experiments resulted in a first collection of iron sculptures and furniture, exhibited at the Vivendi gallery, Place des Vosges.

-The artist returned to his native city of Milan and opened his own studio in an eye drops factory from the 1930s, working in tandem with Italian master-craftsmen from whom he grown his own expertise.
-Pacchioni keeps exploring new material and extend his palette of techniques and matters continuously.
-Today his work has matured into a virtuous fusion of brass, bronze, iron, stones layered with different patinas or poured liquid metals.
+The artist then returned to his native Milan, opening his own studio in an eyedrops factory from the 1930s, working in tandem with Italian master-craftsmen from whom he has grown his own expertise.
+Pacchioni has continued to explore new materials and materials ever since.
+Today his work has matured into a virtuous fusion of brass, bronze, iron, stones layered with different patinas, and poured liquid metals.

 In 2014, the Italian Embassy in Paris recognized the artist's embodiment of Italy's heritage of master-craftsmanship and art with the permanent installation of his work in the Embassy's entrance hall.
 In 2016, Pacchioni was awarded the title of Master of Arts and Crafts by the Fondazione Cologni.Pacchioni says of his own work: "I abuse the metals, but then I end up caressing them... my aim is to find a form which blends imperfection with finesse."